LeonResearch/City-Networks/README.md

 from citynetworks import CityNetwork
 ```

-**Update**: We are currently integrating our dataset into [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html), and you can now access [CityNetwork](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.CityNetwork.html?highlight=city#torch_geometric.datasets.CityNetwork) from the latest version of PyG by installing the nightly version:
+**Update**: Our dataset is now available on [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/index.html), and you can access [CityNetwork](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.CityNetwork.html?highlight=city#torch_geometric.datasets.CityNetwork) from the latest version of PyG by installing the nightly version:
 ```bash
 pip install pyg-nightly
 ```